 4310.
-Hearing Science.
-3. Study of 1) the nature of sound, 2) normal hearing processes, and 3) disorders of the auditory system.
-Topics include characteristics of simple and complex sound, sound travel in the environment, perception and analysis of sound in humans, and causes of hearing loss.
+Acoustics of Speech and Hearing.
+3. Study of 1) the nature of sound and 2) normal speech and hearing processes.
+Topics include characteristics of simple and complex sound, sound travel in the environment, psychoacoustics, speech perception, speech production, and analysis of sound in humans.
 Prerequisite: SPPA 3265.

 4340.
 Basic Audiology.
 3. An introduction to audiology as a profession, with primary focus on screening and diagnostic methods for the clinical evaluation of hearing loss in children and adults.Prerequisites: SPPA 3265.
 (Normally offered spring semester)

 4380.
 Neurological Basis of Communication.
 3. Studies details of human nervous system, including central and peripheral nervous systems, major motor and sensory pathways and special senses.
 Emphasizes neurology of various communication disorders.
 Prerequisites: SPPA 3265.